quiccklabs/Labs_solutions/Detect and Investigate Threats with Security Command Center.md

 #### Navigate to "IAM & Admin" > "Audit Logs."

-In the list of services, find "Cloud Resource Manager API."
+In the list of services, find " Cloud Resource Manager API "

 #### Click the checkbox next to "Cloud Resource Manager API" to enable "Admin Read" logs.